Ice129/My-World-Horror-Mod/Mod Ideas.md

 - Compass starts to point in direction of entity base/nearest anomalous activity

 ## Game Mechanic Ideas
-- setting the players renderdistance down slowly
+- setting the players render distance down slowly

 - increasing the players graphics settings to try and lag the player out (able to disable this in config as i can see people not wanting this if recording or with bad pcs)

 - capping fps to 30 or lower when entity is nearby

 - locking music to always be above 50% volume (able to disable in config, or modify the minimum volume)

+- setting to moody brightness